 People like to connect with people — and that applies to the business world, as well.
 Research indicates that people are more likely to buy from brands for which they feel an emotional connection.
 Brand affinity leads not only to increased sales — it also drives customer trust, advocacy, and retention.
 With the advent of social media, the opportunity is ripe for businesses to show their human side and engage on a more personal level with customers.

 What does it mean to “humanize a brand?”
 It means showing that real people — and thus values and culture — are behind the corporate logo.
 So how do you go about humanizing your brand?
-Below are three ways RingCentral has made our business more human to our customers.
+Below are three customer service tips RingCentral uses to make our business more human to our customers.